-Annual procession held on the streets of Trastevere every July.
+Historic event to be held on the streets of Trastevere from 16-25 July 2022.

 Rome is awash with religious traditions however few are as popular as the Festa de' Noantri which has attracted large crowds every summer for almost 500 years.

-The festival, which dates back to the early 16th century, is based between two churches in Trastevere, one of Rome's oldest and most characteristic quarters.
+The festa, which dates back to the early 16th century, is based between two churches in Trastevere, one of Rome's oldest and most characteristic quarters.

 Central to the annual event, whose name Noantri (noi altri) translates from Roman dialect as “ours”, is the religious celebration of the Madonna of Mount Carmel.

-The 2021 edition of the centuries-old festival is being held from 13-26 July, and is book-ended by two important processions.
+However the 2022 edition of the centuries-old festival will be held minus any covid restrictions, from 16-25 July, book-ended by two important processions.

-On Saturday 17 July, a bejewelled and elaborately-dressed statue of the Virgin Mary will be carried through the streets of Trastevere.
+On Saturday 16 July, a bejewelled and elaborately-dressed statue of the Virgin Mary will be carried through the crowded cobbled streets of Trastevere.

 What are the origins of Festa de' Noantri?